 Dhaka to Khagrachari

 My bus was 10:30 at night, close to my office.
 The traffic of Dhaka is notorious even that late.
 I should have started earlier, however, it’s me after all – a lazy, stupid chap.
-The bus almost left without me, I forgot how I managed to get inside.
+The bus almost left without me, I forgot how I got inside.

 I had been reading a lot about how to go to Sajek in the most productive manner.
 The public transportation will not take you there.
 So, you just can’t catch a bus and set your foot in Sajek.
 What makes things more interesting is, the valley is in a southern district in Bangladesh named Rangamati.
 But the most efficient way of reaching Sajek is through another district named Khagrachari by a public bus and taking a jeep afterward.